piyushpatel2005/angular-framework/README.md

 This server will serve the information from db.json and it will be available on the urls mentioned in the console.
 It usually uses port 3000.

+In order to serve images from json-server, use command:

+`json-server --watch db.json -d 2000`

+It delays response by 2000ms.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.